ng572/MySQL-demo/README.md

 a demo for a job I am applying at gamelofts

 # Areas of Interest
+I am trying to instantiate the code and concept written in [this article](https://medium.com/analytics-and-data/e-commerce-analysis-data-structures-and-applications-6420c4fa65e7)\
-Borrowing from the concepts of e-commerce, I assume these five areas would be most important as the outcome of analysis.
+Borrowing from the concepts, I assume these five areas would be most important as the outcome of e-commerce analysis.
 * GROWTH
 * RETENTION
 * STOCK MANAGEMENT
 * ENGAGEMENT
 * PRICING

-While lacking experience in the field, I opt to demonstrate some skills in Python and SQL that may make me stand out a little.
+While lacking experience in the field, I opt to demonstrate some skills in Python and SQL that may make me stand out a little.\
+I will only be doing a little code that will show customer retention rate.

 ## Data Generation

 For the purpose of demo-ing the SQL codes I will be generating fake user activity data using Python.

 It is assumed that each user will initially sign-up for goods / services at a certain date, before the subsequent sign-ins and purchase activities.

+Data between 2017-01-01 and 2017-12-31 will be generated.

 ### Encoding